A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 A good standard hotel, with indoor and outdoor swimming pools and a decent gym.

-Make sure you book a room overlooking the pool with views across the street to the Ria Formosa Natural Park and the Atlantic Ocean.
+Make sure you book a room overlooking the pool, which offers views across the street to the Ria Formosa Natural Park and the Atlantic Ocean.

-Our first 10-15 minute from the hotel stroll into town ended up at,
+On our first 10-15 minutes from the hotel stroll into town, we ended up at,

 VAI E VOLTA